AMIT

-The AMIT Network was selected by Israel’s Ministry of Education as the leading Jewish educational network across all measurements, including quality bagrut, pedagogical innovation, pluralism and bridging the gap, lowest dropout rate and integrity.
+The AMIT Network was selected by Israel's Ministry of Education as the leading Jewish educational network across all measurements, including quality bagrut, pedagogical innovation, pluralism and bridging the gap, lowest dropout rate and integrity.

 AMIT has raised bagrut scores across the reshet (“network”), and it has significantly increased the number of students studying math, physics, science and technology subjects at the highest levels.
 AMIT graduates maintain a high level of military service or national service (95%), and they enter the army and the workforce equipped to meet the challenges of the 21st century.

-AMIT maintains a balance of 70% of its schools in Israel’s periphery (disadvantaged areas) and 30% in the more affluent center of Israel.
+AMIT maintains a balance of 70% of its schools in Israel's periphery (disadvantaged areas) and 30% in the more affluent center of Israel.
 When new schools are admitted to the network, this balance is maintained.
 On June 14, 2020, they have organized a Virtual Tour of Israel where they have presented the first National Mother-in-Israel.

 History

-AMIT was founded on May 10, 1925 by Bessie Gotsfeld, and was then known as the Mizrachi Women's Organization of America.
+AMIT was founded on May 10, 1925, by Bessie Gotsfeld, and was then known as the Mizrachi Women's Organization of America.
 It officially incorporated on October 2, 1930.
-As early as 1934, AMIT was resettling young people from Europe in Palestine.
+As early as 1934, AMIT was resettling young people from Europe in Mandatory Palestine.
 By the years immediately following the end of the war in Europe, AMIT participated in the resettlement of thousands of children, many of them orphans, who survived the Holocaust.

-The Holocaust survivers were followed by the large influx of Jews from North Africa and the Arab countries in 1948-49, when AMIT dealt with the pressing needs of tens of thousands of newly arrived immigrant children.
+The Holocaust survivors were followed by the large influx of Jews from North Africa and the Arab countries in 1948–49, when AMIT dealt with the pressing needs of tens of thousands of newly arrived immigrant children.

 In 1981, AMIT was designated by the Israeli government as its official Reshet (network) for religious secondary technological education.

 AMIT today

-AMIT operates 108 schools, youth villages, surrogate family residences and other programs, constituting Israel’s only government-recognized network of religious Jewish education incorporating academic and technological studies.
+AMIT operates 108 schools, youth villages, surrogate family residences and other programs, constituting Israel's only government-recognized network of religious Jewish education incorporating academic and technological studies.
 AMIT students boast an 85% (bagrut) matriculation rate, exceeding the national average of 70% among Israeli Jewish students.
 More than 95% of its graduates enlist in the Israel Defense Forces or perform national service.